 STEP

 STEP is cardio built around an elevated platform and choreography that uses every inch of it.
-If you remember step aerobics from the 90s, forget what you remember — STEP at Formation is driven by contemporary music and coached with the same intentionality as every other class here.
+If you remember step aerobics from the 90s, forget what you remember — STEP at Formation is driven by hip-hop and today's popular music and coached with the same intentionality as every other class here.

 The elevation creates natural resistance.
 The choreography creates coordination.
 The music makes the whole thing feel like play.
 Every fundamental is taught in class, so no experience with step is required — you'll pick up the basics by the end of your first 20 minutes.